PostHog/posthog.com/contents/tutorials/cohorts.md

 **Creating a cohort**

-To create a cohort, navigate to 'People' -> 'Cohorts' on the sidebar.
+To create a cohort, navigate to 'Cohorts' on the sidebar.
 This will bring you to the Cohorts page, where you can create a cohort by clicking '+ New Cohort':

 ![Cohorts Page](../images/tutorials/cohorts/cohorts-page.png)

-Clicking the button will open up the following page:
+Clicking the new button will open up the following page:

 ![Create Cohort](../images/tutorials/cohorts/create-cohort.png)

 Here, you have a few options:

-**Action**
+**Performed action or event**

-You can group users by an [action](/docs/user-guides/actions) they have in common, as well as the timeframe they performed that action in.
-This means that users who have performed that action at least once in the specified time period will be added to the cohort.
+You can group users by an [action](/docs/user-guides/actions) or event they have performed, as well as the timeframe they performed it in.

-**Property**
+**Properties**

-Creating cohorts by property works by using the same property filter from 'Insights'.
-That means you can specify cohorts of users by a property that they have, a property that they do not have, as well as more complex operations such as "property matches regex" or "property doesn't contain".
+Creating cohorts by user properties works by using the same person property filter from 'Insights'.
+That means you can specify cohorts of users by a property that they have in common, a property that they do not have, as well as more complex operations such as "property matches regex".

 You can also specify a filter by cohort here, allowing you to create cohorts that are subsets of others.
 For example, "power users" would be a subset of "users who signed up".

-**New group**
+**Add Matching Criteria**

-New group let's you add another match condition for the cohort, allowing you to mix and match actions and properties as you like.
+New set of matching criteria let's you add another condition for the cohort, allowing you to mix and match events, actions and person properties as you like.

 > **Note:** This is an `OR` operation.
 Users who match _any_ of the specified conditions will be added to the cohort.